poofyOwl/voulaki-world/content/music/djing/index.md

 description: DJ Mixes & Sets
 weight: 20
 ---

-Below are the DJ mixes and recorded sets I've released over the years.

 ### Praise Her, the Fire Keeper (Oct 2024)

 This was my application for Bass Coast Festival 2025.